petronz/logger-life/README.md

 # Log-Life #

-Log Life is a logging library that provides you multiple log methods, string interpolations for messages, catching of main error and warning events.
+Log Life is a logging library that provides you multiple log methods, string interpolations for messages, catching of main error and warning events, file logging, log interception and launch callbacks.

 ### Usage example ###

+A simple usage could be:

 ```
 #!javascript